-To make effective decisions, health care administrators must understand the basic business principles and tools related to finance, information systems, strategic planning, human resource management and marketing.
+Our Master of Healthcare Administration program helps health care administrators make effective decisions by understanding the basic business principles and tools related to finance, information systems, strategic planning, human resource management and marketing.

 The Master of Healthcare Administration (MHA) program prepares you to enter management positions with the knowledge to make a difference when managing medical information and health care staff in all areas of the industry, and in doing so, provide excellent health care quality and value.

 Health Care Administrators…

 are skilled professionals who manage hospitals, health care organizations and a variety of other services.

 As a health care administrator your potential responsibilities may include establishing and implementing the policies and objectives of a specific clinical area or department within a facility; training and evaluating personnel; developing reports and budgets; and coordinating activities with other managers.
 With experience and an advanced degree, you may move into executive management positions.